marcus-rk/SecureLeak/README.md

 python -m seed.seed_runner
 ```

-All seeded passwords are `password`.
+All seeded passwords are `password123`.
 See `seed/README.md` for details.

 ---